apache/beam/website/www/site/content/en/contribute/_index.md

 &emsp;&emsp;We recommend putting it in your `$GOPATH` (`$HOME/go` by default on Unix systems).

-&emsp;&emsp;Clone the repo, and update your branch as normal
+&emsp;&emsp;Clone the repo, and update your branch as normal:

 ```